Material Issue Materials

 Introducing renewable energy

 The Company actively uses renewable energy.
 We started introducing solar power generation systems gradually in our domestic plants since fiscal 2010.
-Ashikaga Plant sells electricity that it generates to the Tokyo Electric Power Company Group using Japan’s feed-in tariff (“FIT”) scheme for renewable energy.
+Ashikaga Plant sells electricity that it generates to the Tokyo Electric Power Company Group and others using Japan’s feed-in tariff (“FIT”) scheme for renewable energy.

 ● Energy production in 2019